Ghostish/intagram_batch_downloader/README.md

 + -t download_type
     A short string which indicates the download_type.
-    Should be one of 'video', 'photo' and 'both' (case insensitive)
+    Should be one of 'VIDEO', 'PHOTO' and 'BOTH' (case insensitive)
-    The default value is 'both'.
+    The default value is 'BOTH'.

 + -m max_page_count:
     The maximum number of pages that you want to download.